johndru-astrophysics/cmg/README.md

 You can use the `CMakeLists.txt` file as a starting point for your own build.

-> NOTE: the whole output directory will be removed and re-created everytime you run `cmg`.
+> NOTE: the whole output directory will be removed and re-created every time you run `cmg`.

 ## Schema Structure